Lakes, trees and multimarks…

 Dad with his CP Rail.

 In recent years my own Canadian modelling has been deliberately in the same HO scale.
-Beaverbrook weaves threads of my childhood, teenage and adult live together - tying old memories and new friends as one, stretched out over 8 foot of roadside sidings.
+Beaverbrook weaves threads of my childhood, teenage and adult life together - tying old memories and new friends as one, stretched out over 8 foot of roadside sidings.
 It continues to be a pleasure to operate, develop and share.

 Also stretched along the walls of my workshop and study are rows of books.
 I like to glance along their spines, remembering the reason they were purchased or the magic they contain.
 In a chance opportunity I came across the ‘Railways of the West Kootenays - Volume 1’ by Corwin and Gerry Doekson.
 Upon removing it from the shelf I was instantly captivated by the cover photograph showing the barge operation on Slocan lake…

-A happy hour followed rediscovering the route, its idiosyncratic history… there were a number of barge operations by Canadian Pacific in the area but the barge operation on Slocan lake was the last.
+A happy hour followed rediscovering the route, its idiosyncratic history… there were a number of barge operations by Canadian Pacific in the area but the one on Slocan lake was the last.
 It was also notable for transferring a complete train from Slocan City to Rosebery, where it then continued to Nakusp by 30 odd miles of more traditional rails.
-The last ran as late as 1988, the year before my first visit.
+The last train ran as late as 1988, the year before my first visit.
 The book has a number of colour supplement pages and I was taken back in time and space to that trip - bright red engines, bright yellow caboose, green mountains and blue lakes.

 It is perhaps no coincidence then that a Rapido N scale CP rail caboose arrived… then an action red Microtrains gondola… then a red Atlas S4… and then some Peco long radius Code 55 turnouts… the sketching (top) paralleled physical mock ups, exploring idea and wondering if I could re-capture some of that feeling in just 4ft?
 Why N?
 I had instinctively and unconsciously recognised I would not have space to do this in HO…